 Today, leaders are constantly subjected to leadership trends and fads which can add pressure, stress and anxiety from the expectation to adjust in order to fit the styles of the time.
 Studying and applying long-standing principles to your leadership style gives you clarity and a model of high success to emulate.
 Principle based leadership will also fortify you from the inside out, increase your self-confidence and significantly improve your leadership ability and likeability.
 Consider adopting a few of these principles and watch how your life will improve for the best.

 As a leader, are you willing to complete the tasks that you assign to others?
-Do you want people to respect you for your leadership position, regardless of your personal action and character as their leader?
+Do you want people to respect you for your leadership position, regardless of your personal actions and character as their leader?
 There is nothing worse than having an immature or untrained leader in a position of authority.
-This person can wreak havoc on an organization, create a toxic work environment by creating atmosphere of anxiety and stress, and cause personnel to look for other opportunities.
+This person can wreak havoc on an organization, create a toxic work environment by creating an atmosphere of anxiety and stress, and cause personnel to look for other opportunities.
 It’s well known that people don’t leave bad jobs, they leave bad leaders.

 If you’re a leader and having challenges with others following your lead, are you willing to look in the mirror to see if the issue is you?
 If you are daring, talk to a well-respected person who has been at the company the longest.
-They’ve seen different leadership styles and knows what motivates the workforce in that company culture.
+They’ve seen different leadership styles and know what motivates the workforce in that company culture.
 Ask them how they view you as a leader and the suggestions they have to improve your effectiveness with the workforce.
 Work on yourself, expand your leadership knowledge, change your approach in the way that you lead people and you’ll find that people will change their minds about you and follow you anywhere when you BECOME a leader worth following.

 Who told you it couldn’t be done, and what great achievements has he performed that qualified him to set up limitations for you?